pauloancheta/rails-smoke/README.md

 # Rails Smoke

-A/B smoke test gem upgrades using git worktrees.
-Creates a worktree with an updated gem, runs your smoke tests against both versions, and produces a comparison report with diffs and performance data.
+You know the drill — update a gem, run the test suite, cross your fingers, and deploy. rails-smoke gives you a better answer.
+It spins up both versions, runs your smoke tests against each, and hands you a diff report so you can upgrade with confidence.

 ## Installation